 Author Archives: FASG-ADMIN

 The ASG Scholar Award rewards talented genealogists with stipends to pursue advanced academic training in genealogy.
-At its annual meeting on October 26, 2024, the American Society of Genealogists granted the ASG Scholar Award to Allison Kotter, of Ringgold, Georgia, for a manuscript (research report) on the Fambro family of Georgia.
-Ms. Kotter plans to use the award to attend the Institute of Genealogy and Historical Research in 2025.
+At its annual meeting on October 4, 2025, the American Society of Genealogists granted the ASG Scholar Award to Bonnie Wade Mucia, AG, of Bluffton, South Carolina, in recognition of her article “Samuel Beal Shea of the 19th Maine at the Battle of Gettysburg,” published in The Maine Genealogist.
+Ms. Mucia plans to use the award to offset expenses for advanced training in military records in 2026.

 The award granted at the ASG annual meeting in the fall of each year is to defray costs of attending a program in the following calendar year.